XuemeiGu/MelvinPython/README.md

     SimpleHOMExample.nb
     SimpleHOMExample.py
 ```
-* The CalcSRV program is a full version which searches for 3-particle high-dimensionally entanged states with existing optical elements.
+* The CalcSRV program is a full version which searches for 3-particle high-dimensionally entangled states with existing optical elements.
 ```
     CalcSRV.nb
     CalcSRV.py
 ```
-* The SRVCaseCheck code is for checking whether a optical setup can produce 3-particle maximally entanged states.
+* The SRVCaseCheck code is for checking whether a optical setup can produce 3-particle maximally entangled states.
 ```
     SRVCaseCheck.py
 ```

-* Here I add one more code for checking the SchmidtRankVector of a 4-particle maximally state\
+* Here I add one more code for checking the SchmidtRankVector of a 4-particle maximally entangled state\
   More details about Schmidt Rank Vectors, refer to [Structure of Multidimensional Entanglement in Multipartite Systems](https://doi.org/10.1103/PhysRevLett.110.030501).
 ```
     Calc4ParticleSRV.nb